Get Help Now

 If you believe you or anyone else is in immediate danger, call 911 or Public Safety at 717-245-1111.

-Steps to take after an incident of dating violence, domestic violence, sexual assault or stalking
+Steps to take after an incident of sexual assault, dating violence, domestic violence or stalking

 1. Talk to someone you trust.

 - Ask a trusted friend, family member or counselor to be with you for support.
-You may call the YWCA 24/7 Hotline at 717-831-8850, and you will be connected with a confidential advocate who may support you in thinking about options, resources and support services.
+You may call the Confidential 27/7 Hr.
+Dickinson College Sexual Violence Hotline at 717-609-4244, and you will be connected with a confidential counselor from the YWCA who can support you in thinking about support services and reporting options.
+You can requst the Counselor accompany you if you choose to go to the hospital.

 2. Preserve any physical evidence of the incident, if possible.